 - Keep drapes closed at night and open on sunny days

 - Set your water heater dial to 120°F

 - Install a heat recovery ventilator (HRV) to recover lost heat from the building

-- Using your dishwasher instead of washing dishes with your hand and save up to 40% in energy usage
+- Use your dishwasher instead of washing dishes by hand and save up to 40% in energy usage

 Heat exchangers are a crucial component of forced-air high-efficiency furnaces used in residential and light commercial applications.
 They are typically made of stamped stainless steel sheet metal or tubes and are designed to transfer heat quickly between gas/oil combustion products and the air being heated.
 In such systems, there are two interconnected parts - primary and secondary heat exchangers.
 The combustion products pass on one side of these heat exchangers, and air to heat on the other side.
 However, during combustion, condensation water is produced, which can be corrosive and damage the heat exchanger over time if it's not made of durable materials.
 Carrier secondary heat exchangers, for example, have been found to be defective due to the use of propylene to laminate inside secondary heat exchangers.
 If left unchecked, such defects can lead to hazardous situations such as combustion products entering the living space.
 Therefore, regular maintenance and timely replacement of damaged heat exchangers are crucial to ensure the safe and efficient operation of your heating system.
 Click here to learn about Carrier heat exchanger issues for older models.